 Have you ever ran on the beach?
 Leave me your favorite beach run experience in the comments.
 And check out an updated Q&A below for some additional information and findings on beach running.
 There are even some shoe recommendations for beach running!

-ADDITIONAL QUESTIONS & ANSWERS ABOUT BEACH RUNNING
+FAQ ABOUT BEACH RUNNING

 BAREFOOT RUNNING TIPS

-Although running on the beach is more challenging, and thus better for your conditioning, you need to build yourself up in strength before you rush madly into a thousand yard dash, sans footwear.
+Although running on the beach is more challenging, and thus better for your conditioning, you need to build yourself up in strength before you rush madly into a thousand-yard dash, sans footwear.

 Some of the best things to keep in mind for running on the beach: